 The Accounting major, which can be undertaken as part of the Bachelor of Business, will prepare you for one of the most sought after business professions.
 Accounting major units focus on financial and management accounting, specialised accounting applications, audit and assurance, and corporate and taxation law.

 The final year capstone industry based project will be based on a real application in industry or in an organisation.
 This project will allow you to bring together and strengthen the knowledge and skills you have gained during the program.

 Bachelor of Business (Majors in: Accounting, Marketing, and Management)

 Graduate Diploma of Accounting

 What are the career opportunities?

-As a graduate of the accounting major, you may find employment in areas of corporate accounting, financial accounting/reporting, managerial accounting, auditing and assurance, taxation, and investments, within all areas of commerce, industry, and government.
+As a graduate of the Bachelor of Business Accounting major, students may find employment in areas of corporate accounting, financial accounting/reporting, managerial accounting, auditing and assurance, taxation, and investments, within all areas of commerce, industry, and government.

 Career roles and options include: Graduate Accountant, Certified Practicing Accountant on completion of the CPA program, Chartered Accountant on completion of the CA program, Credit Controller, Credit Analyst, Auditor, Financial Analyst or Consultant, Financial Planner on completion of further financial planning qualifications, Finance Manager, Investment Analyst/Consultant, Investment Manager, Business Analyst/Consultant, Corporate Secretary, Taxation Consultant, Taxation Agent on completion of Tax Agent qualification, Systems Accountant and Forensic Accountant.